magnars/prone/README.md

 See it to believe it:
 [a quick video demoing Prone](https://dl.dropboxusercontent.com/u/3378230/prone-demo.mp4).

-Prone presents your stack traces in a consumable form, optionally filters out stack frames that did not originate in your application, allowing you to focus on your code.
-It also allows you to browse environment data, such as the request map and exception data (when using `ex-info`).
+Prone presents your stack traces in a consumable form.
+It optionally filters out stack frames that did not originate in your application, allowing you to focus on your code.
+It allows you to browse environment data, such as the request map and exception data (when using `ex-info`).
 Prone also provides a debug function that enables you to visually browse local bindings and any piece of data you pass to `debug`.

 <img src="screenshot.png">